Doctor of Philosophy in Economics

 • GRE test scores should be sent by ETS to KU's institution code of 6871.
 Do not enter a department specific code, as this may cause a misrouting of your scores.

-• All transcripts, letters of recommendation, and English proficiency scores should be received by KU by the application due date for your application to be considered complete!
+• All transcripts, letters of recommendation, GRE and proof of English proficiency should be received by KU by the application due date for your application to be considered complete!
+Incomplete applications will not be considered by the Admissions Committee.

 When are applications due?